Repair, Mix, and Master a Song with iZotope Elements Suite

-In this video we repair, mix and master a track using RX Elements, Neutron Elements, Nectar Elements, and Ozone Elements.
+Learn how to repair, mix and master your song using RX Elements, Neutron Elements, Nectar Elements, and Ozone Elements.

 You’ve recorded and produced your song, and now it’s time to make it sound polished and professional.
-Whether you’ve been using virtual instruments in KOMPLETE 14 or you’ve recorded them yourself through your audio interface, you have a pleasant problem to address: you need to mix and master the track.
+Whether you’ve been using virtual instruments, or you’ve recorded them yourself, you have a pleasant problem to address: you need to mix and master the track.

 The problem is, you don’t really know how to do those things, and you want an easy way to finalize your song without getting overwhelmed.